EXUMA Biotech to Present Preclinical Data from its Subcutaneous CAR-TaNK and In Vivo CAR Cell and Gene Therapy Programs at the American Association for Cancer Research Annual Meeting

 Mar 15, 2022, 08:30 ET

-WEST PALM BEACH, Fla., March 15, 2022 /PRNewswire/ -- EXUMA Biotech, Corp., a clinical-stage biotechnology company discovering and developing cell and gene therapies for liquid and solid tumors, announced that preclinical data from its novel, subcutaneous CAR-TaNK therapy for hematological tumors, and in vivo engineered CAR gene therapy program (GCAR), will be presented in two posters at the American Association for Cancer Research (AACR) Annual Meeting 2022, taking place April 8-13, in New Orleans, LA.
+WEST PORT BEACH, Fla., March 15, 2022 /PRNewswire/ -- EXUMA Biotech, Corp., a clinical-stage biotechnology company discovering and developing cell and gene therapies for liquid and solid tumors, announced that preclinical data from its novel, subcutaneous CAR-TaNK therapy for hematological tumors, and in vivo engineered CAR gene therapy program (GCAR), will be presented in two posters at the American Association for Cancer Research (AACR) Annual Meeting 2022, taking place April 8-13, in New Orleans, LA.

 EXUMA is currently conducting IND-enabling studies of the first products on its CAR-TaNK cell therapy platform, targeting CD19 and CD22.
 CAR-TaNKs are potent cancer killers with T and NK features, which preclinically have been observed to reproducibly and robustly expand in vivo in lymphoreplete animal models following the generation of synthetic lymph nodes post subcutaneous injection.
 Based on the absence of a lymphodepleting preparatory regimen, and favorable preclinical CAR-TaNK blood cytokine profile, EXUMA plans to pursue development of its CD19 and CD22 cell therapies for use in the community oncology setting.